LionGateOS/LionGateTravels/README.txt

-LionGate Travels v65 — Wire Mock Inputs to Auto-Fill Screen
+LionGate Travels v66 — Test Mode Interactive Dashboard

-Connects the mock input JSON files to the Test Mode Traveler Profile Auto-Fill screen, so you can see simulated outputs for DigitalID, Camera OCR, Combined, and Invalid scenarios.
+Adds a simple interactive dashboard to select mock inputs and display normalized traveler profiles for Test Mode.

 TEST MODE ONLY.
+No UI changes in production.